travis-ci/docs-travis-ci-com/user/languages/minimal-and-generic.md

 ## What This Guide Covers

 Travis CI supports many popular programming languages, but can never hope to support them all. `language: minimal` and `language: generic` are images running Ubuntu Trusty  that are not tailored to any particular programming language.
-Both are avaialble on both sudo-enabled and container-based infrastructure.
+Both are available on both sudo-enabled and container-based infrastructure.
 As their names suggest, one is optimized be faster and use less disk space, the other to have more languages and services available.

 > Note that `language: minimal` is not the same as omitting the `language` key, if you do that the default language is set to Ruby.